 International students whose first language is not English are required to submit proof of English language proficiency.
 For the Test of English as a Foreign Language (TOEFL) exam, the minimum requirement is a score of 550 (paper-based total), 213 (computer-based total), or 80 (Internet-based total).
 For the International English Language Testing System (IELTS) exam, the minimum requirement is a score of 6 on the Academic test.
 For the International Test of English Proficiency (iTEP), the minimum requirement is a score of 4.5.
 For the Pearson Test of English (PTE), the minimum requirement is a score of 53.
+For the Cambridge English Scale, the minimum requirement is a score of 168 (with the MA Education requiring a minimum score of 185).

 An international student who attends an NDNU-approved English as a Second Language School is eligible to opt out of the TOEFL requirement if he/she meets the minimum requirement of the TOEFL waiver agreement.
-Please consult with the Office of Admission for agreements with specific partner language schools.
+Please consult with the Office of Admissions for agreements with specific partner language schools.
 These international students must take NDNU's English as a Second Language (ESL) assessment exam prior to enrolling in classes to determine if NDNU's English for International Students (EIS) course work is appropriate or required.